 Sample Teaching and Assessment Strategies Resources and Notes Consolidation Teachers may Organize students into teams to debate the following: All people have a moral obligation to help those who are underprivileged.
 People need only promote social justice within their own community.
-The use of hard power is never justified.
-Students may Compare the experience of each of the following: an individual who is underprivileged an individual who has earned privilege an individual who has unearned privilege Present your ideas using one of the following mediums: collage, journal entry, photo essay, poem, song, or rant.
-With a partner create an infographic that explains the concepts of power, privilege and underprivilege; the factors that can create the conditions where people become underprivileged; how an individual's life may be influenced when he/she is underprivileged; and how to promote social justice.
+Students may Compare the experience of each of the following: an individual who is underprivileged an individual who has earned privilege an individual who has unearned privilege an individual who has unearned privilege the concepts of power, privilege and underprivilege; the factors that can create the conditions where people become underprivileged; how an individual's life may be influenced when he/she is underprivileged; and how to promote social justice.
 Create a mini-documentary (audio or video) that draws attention to the plight of an underprivileged individual or group.
 Write a reflective journal entry, poem, or create a mind map that uses the following terms: fear, power, powerless, reward, and social justice.

-Ou tcomes Focus for Learning Stu dents will be expected to 5.0 explain the importance of activism in promoting soci justice This outcome builds on Outcome 4.0 and invites students to consider how activism can change power relationships, reduce inequity, and help promote social justice.
-5.1 explain the purpose of activism Activism refers to actions taken on behalf of a cause that go beyond what is considered conventional or routine.
+Outco omes Focus for Learning 5.0 ex nts will be expected to xplain the importance of ctivism in promoting social stice This outcome builds on Outcome 4.0 and invites students to consider how activism can change power relationships, reduce inequity, and help promote social justice.
+5. 1 explain the purpose of activism Activism refers to actions taken on behalf of a cause that go beyond what is considered conventional or routine.
 In Outcome 4.0 students examined a variety of ways in which people may be underprivileged.
 This discussion should now be expanded to include examples of individuals and groups who are (or have been) active in both helping those who are underprivileged and promoting social justice (e.g., issues related to economic inequality, gender discrimination, access to education).
 As part of this discussion students should develop the understanding that social injustices are not hopeless, and that activism can be a powerful force in bringing about positive change.
-5.2 describe the work of one Canadian activist who helped to promote social justice 5.3 develop an activism plan to address an issue they feel is important (or is provided in a scenario), applying the methods used to encourage civic engagement and promote social justice Once students have a better understanding of the work of activists they should examine the methods used by activists to encourage civit engagement and promote social justice, including • raising awareness, • providing education for understanding, • encouraging commitment, and • organizing civic action(s).
+5. 2 describe the work of one Canadian activist who helped to promote social justice As students investigate the work of a Canadian activist they should specifically note • the type of injustice, • who was affected, • how people were affected, • the actions taken, and • the results of activism.
+Note: All students should not research the same individual.
+Rather, the number and range of activists investigated should be varied, and where possible, based on each student's personal interest.
+5. 3 develop an activism plan to promote social justice Once students have a better understanding of the work of activists they should examine the methods used by activists to encourage civic engagement and promote social justice, including raising awareness, providing education for understanding, encouraging commitment, and organizing civic action(s).